microsoft/WhatTheHack/061-DynatraceOnAzure/Coach/Solution-04.md

 ## Create SLO Dashboard

-In this step we'll create a very basic SLO dashboard to compare the before and after migration SLO's we've defined for our Monolith and Kubernetes service.
+In this step we'll create a very basic SLO dashboard to compare the before and after migration SLOs we've defined for our Monolith and Kubernetes service.

 ### Tasks to complete this step
 1. Create Dashboard